uq-eresearch/thales/doc/thales-install-guide.md

     script/server.sh start

+##### Unicorn

+The Unicorn HTTP server can be manually started in development mode using:

+    unicorn -D -c config/unicorn.rb --port 3000

+Note: if the port number is not specified, the default is 8080.

 #### Stopping the Rails server

+##### WEBrick

-The rails server can be stopped using:
+The WEBrick HTTP server can be manually stopped using:

     kill -s SIGINT processID